Sim4n6/plasoWiki/Dependencies.md

 **Note that the instructions in this page assume you are running on Ubuntu 14.04 or 16.04.
 Installing packages from the PPA on other versions and/or distributions is not recommended.**

-The [GIFT PPA](https://launchpad.net/~gift), pun intended, contains the necessary packages for running plaso.
+The [GIFT PPA](https://launchpad.net/~gift) contains the necessary packages for running plaso.
 The GIFT PPA provides the following tracks:

 * Release; track intended for the "packaged release" of plaso and dependencies;
 * Bleeding Edge (or Development); track intended for the "development release" of plaso;